k-nuth/rest-api-cs/README.md

 **Version**: The value returned in *version* element by /status method.

-**WebSocketTimeoutInSeconds**: Define HttpClient timeout.
+**HttpClientTimeoutInSeconds**: Define HttpClient timeout.
 Used by the forwarders.

 **Serilog**: The serilog configuration.
 For more documentation check https://github.com/serilog/serilog/wiki/Getting-Started